dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

 In summary, gradient descent is like descending a hill to find the lowest point.
 We start at a random position, move in the opposite direction of the gradient (which points uphill), and adjust the size of our steps using the learning rate.
 The aim is to find the optimal solution efficiently without overshooting or converging too slowly.

+## Difference Between Closed-form Solution and GD in Linear Regression
+Unlike the mathematically derived OLS solution, gradient descent does not give us a closed-form equation for our $\beta$ coefficients.
+In fact, GD is an iterative method and is more general in the sense that it can be applied to solve other (optimization) problems that involve minimizing an objective function.
+In the case of linear regression, the objective function is the loss function in OLS.

+It should be noted that the difference we talk about here is the difference in the *approach* of solving OLS: using matrix algebra to get a closed-form solution vs using an iterative method.
+So, when should we use one instead of the other?
+GD can be useful if we have a large dataset making it computationally costly to find the inverse of the design matrix.
+If we have a small/moderate dataset, using the closed-form solution to compute the estimates might be beneficial as GD can take a long time to converge, depending on the random initialization in the beginning and the step-size chosen.